roehling/cmake_parser/doc/index.rst

 ============

 :mod:`cmake_parser` is a pure Python parser for CMake code.
-It is still work in progress, but has reasonable support for the most important CMake features:
+It is still work in progress, but is reasonably usable.
+It provides the following features:

 * AST representation of CMake code
 * Correct handling of quoted and bracketed values
 * Variable expansion
-* Expression evaluation
+* Basic boolean expression evaluation

-Notably missing are:
+Notably missing but planned are:

+* Some operators for boolean expressions
-* Generator expressions
+* Generator expression support
-* Automatic macro expansion
+* Script engine for convenient CMake execution within Python

 .. toctree::
    :maxdepth: 2